OCA/account-invoicing/account_invoice_pricelist/README.rst

 .. image:: static/src/description/screenshot_group_by.png

-This module doesn't add real feature by it self for end-users, but is usefull to do reporting, in a inherited module.
+This module doesn't add real feature by it self for end-users, but is useful to do reporting, in a inherited module.

 Installation